browserengineering/book/book/animations.md

 the display list into composited layers and the draw display list, and then running each of those it their own phase.
 We're now half-way toward getting super-smooth animations.
-What remains is skipping the raster step if the display list didn't change much between frames.
+What remains is skipping the layout and raster steps if the display list didn't change much between frames.

 ::: {.further}